Advance Registration: June 26 to July 17, 2023

-During advance registration, you can request your fall semester courses through Penn InTouch.
-The courses that are recorded as your selections at the end of the day on July 19 will be used by the Office of the University Registrar to process schedules.
+During Advance Registration, you can request your fall semester courses through Path@Penn.
+The courses that are recorded as your selections at the end of the day on July 17 will be used by the Office of the University Registrar to process schedules.
 Please note that you are not guaranteed seats in these classes.

 We recommend that you complete your course requests as soon as possible in case you have questions.
-If you do not submit your course requests by July 17, you will have to wait until the course selection period begins to enroll in courses.
+If you do not submit your course requests by 11:59 p.m.
+ET on July 17, you will have to wait until the Course Selection (add) Period begins to enroll in courses.

-Beginning July 28, you may add or drop courses on Penn InTouch in real time.
+During the Course Selection Period you may add, swap, or drop courses on Path@Penn in real time.
 You will know immediately if seats in the course(s) are available and if you have been enrolled.
-Use this time to adjust your schedule if you have not received the exact courses/times you requested during advance registration.
-Course requests are considered on a first-come, first-served basis during the course selection period.
+Use this time to adjust your schedule if you have not received the exact courses/times you requested during Advance Registration.
+Course requests are on a first-come, first-served basis during the course selection period.
 If you are unable to get into a course by the time of New Student Orientation, speak with your advisor.
 It will help if you remain flexible about your options.

 Finding and Selecting Courses